 These scams take the form of emails that try to persuade staff to download malicious attachments, click on dodgy links, or provide personal details or other sensitive data.
-A targeted “spear” phishing email campaign was blamed for instigating the recent cyber attack that caused a major power outage in Ukraine.
+A targeted 'spear' phishing email campaign was blamed for instigating the recent cyber attack that caused a major power outage in Ukraine.

 Even more worryingly, phishing attacks are now the most popular way of delivering ransomware onto an organisation’s network.
 This is a type of software that typically encrypts files or locks computer screens until a ransom is paid.
-The amounts demanded are generally quite small, meaning that many organisations will simply pay the ransom without, of course, any guarantee that their systems will be unlocked.
+The amounts demanded are generally quite small, meaning that many organisations will pay the ransom without, of course, any guarantee that their systems will be unlocked.

 As organisations struggle to contain the threat, one idea that is gaining traction is the potential use of disciplinary procedures against staff who click on phishing emails.
-This ranges from the completion of further training to formal disciplinary action, especially for so-called “repeat clickers” (people who respond to phishing emails more than once).
-They represent a particular weak point in cyber security.
+This ranges from the completion of further training to formal disciplinary action, especially for so-called 'repeat clickers' (people who respond to phishing emails more than once).
+They represent a particular weak point in cybersecurity.

-Email habits; workplace culture and norms, the degree of knowledge that an individual has, whether an employee is distracted or under a high degree of pressure – there is varied understanding of online risks, all of which may influence whether people are able to identify a phishing email at a particular point in time.
+Email habits; workplace culture and norms; the level of knowledge an individual has; whether an employee is distracted or under a high degree of pressure – there is varied understanding of online risks, all of which may influence whether people are able to identify a phishing email at a particular point in time.

 Are some job roles more vulnerable due to the types of task that they engage in?
 Is training effective in educating staff about the risks of phishing attacks?
 Are employees able to prioritise security over other workplace demands when necessary?

 It is now incredibly easy to craft a fraudulent email that looks very similar, if not almost identical, to a legitimate one.
-Spoofed email addresses, the incorporation of accurate logos, correct layouts and email signatures, can all make it difficult to distinguish a phishing email from a genuine one.
+Spoofed email addresses, the incorporation of accurate logos, correct layouts, and email signatures, can all make it difficult to distinguish a phishing email from a genuine one.

 Keep calm and carry on

 Phishers are also very good at creating scenarios that maximise the likelihood that people will respond.
 They instil a sense of panic and urgency by things like mimicking authority figures within an organisation to create a sense of crisis.
 Or they focus on the potential negative impact of failing to respond.

 Simulated phishing attacks are often used as a way of increasing awareness among employees.
 While there have been suggestions of improved click rates following such programmes, a comprehensive evaluation of the range of potential impacts on employees is lacking.
 And some research points out the potential that employees merely give up trying to deal with the threat as it seems like a losing battle.

 A culture of blame and victimisation may also make employees less willing to admit to their mistakes.
 Either of these outcomes is likely to damage the relationship between an organisation’s security personnel and its other employees.
-In turn this will have a negative impact on the organisation’s security culture.
+In turn, this will have a negative impact on the organisation’s security culture.
 It suggests a return to an authoritarian role for security, which research shows is a step backwards if we are to fully engage employees in security initiatives.

 Mitigating an organisation’s exposure to phishing attacks represents a complex and evolving challenge.
-The recent #AskOutLoud campaign by the Australian government to encourage people to ask for a second opinion when they receive a suspicious email provides a good example of how this challenge can begin to be addressed.
+The #AskOutLoud campaign by the Australian government to encourage people to ask for a second opinion when they receive a suspicious email provides a good example of how this challenge can begin to be addressed.
 It encourages conversation and shared experiences.
-Using this approach can ensure employees feel empowered and encouraged to report suspicions, a vital element in maintaining cyber security.
+Using this approach can ensure employees feel empowered and encouraged to report suspicions, a vital element in maintaining cybersecurity.